TrevorKMDay/cdiWG2WS/README.md

 entires like `fish (food)` and `fish (animal)` and returns WS category totals (i.e., remaps them).

+Note that `in` and `inside` appear as two distinct items on WG, but one item (`inside/in`) on WS.
+Thus, you can choose how to score it.

+ - `"either"` (**default**): If either is endorsed, treat `inside/in` as endorsed.
+ - `"both"`: Both must be endorsed to treat `inside/in` as endorsed.
+ - `"in"`: Only `in` has to be endorsed to treat `inside/in` as endorsed.
+ - `"inside"`: As above, but with `inside`.

+## Categories to WS

+`wg2ws_category_score.R`

+Converts the WG total scores (calculated above) to WS scores using a set of models.

+## in/inside

+Because some models include total WG score, and because information is not kept on how `inside/in` was chosen to be endorsed, there is technically a minor discrepancy between true WG score and its mapping to WS (which is the value used for prediction), of up to one word.

+In random simulations, with 3,297 faux inventories, 1,408 (43%) had a one-item discrepancy in the *predicted result*.
+Because the predicted result is out of 680, we consider this fairly minor, and provide a parameter to override the WG score used in modeling with the true WG score from the original instrument.

+The correlation between the values predicted with the true WG score and the remapped, and thus off-by-one values was $r=0.9999872$.

 # Helper functions

  - `wg2ws_list_items(instrument = c("WG", "WS"))`: List items on WG or WS.